irenebernardi/Glioma-Grading-Classification/README.md

 The presence of IDH mutations delineates a distinct tumor subset with specific clinical and molecular characteristics, suggesting disparate pathogenic origins compared to primary IDH-wild type glioblastomas.
 Clinical features associated with IDH mutation in gliomas include a younger age at presentation, a tendency for frontal lobe location, a more frequent non-enhancing tumor infiltrative component, and a more favorable outcome.

+### Clinical outlook
-Concerning the clinical features of age and gender,  it should be noted that GBM mostly occurs in people over 40 years old (referencethis https://www.mdpi.com/2072-6694/14/10/2412) whereas LGG tend to affect younger populations (https://www.nature.com/articles/d41591-023-00054-2).
+Concerning the clinical features of age and gender,  it should be noted that GBM mostly occurs in people over 40 years old, whereas LGG tend to affect younger populations.
 Across ages, males tend to be more affected than women, but the exact molecular reasons for gender differences in glioma development are unclear.
 This gender difference is more pronounced for GBM than for LGG.

 ## The Learning task